zx80/flask-simple-auth/README.md

 Features
  - better control which schemes are attempted?
+ - missing authorization checks? see below. with strict/non strict mode?

 Implementation
  - should it be an object instead of a flat module?
  - expand tests
+ - token caching? how to deal with expiration?

 How not to forget autorizations?
  - set a `autorization_checked` variable to False before the request